LiquidRazor/ListDisplay/docs/api/list-display.paginationstate.totalpages.md

 ## PaginationState.totalPages property

-Optional total number of pages inferred from .
+Optional total number of pages inferred from [PaginationState.totalItems](./list-display.paginationstate.totalitems.md) and [PaginationState.pageSize](./list-display.paginationstate.pagesize.md)<!-- -->.

 **Signature:**

 ```typescript
 totalPages?: number;
 ```

+## Remarks

+Calculated as `Math.ceil(totalItems / pageSize)` when both values are available.
+May be undefined when [PaginationState.totalItems](./list-display.paginationstate.totalitems.md) is not provided or when the total page count cannot be determined.